Chicago Tribune interviews Spiros Law clients about Mahomet Gas Leak

 When the case was ultimately referred to the AG’s office, it was not from the agency responsible for protecting the groundwater, the Illinois EPA.
 Instead, it was the Illinois Department of Natural Resources, who is responsible for regulating oil and gas in the state.
 This failure on the part of regulatory agencies to quickly highlight issues that threaten our citizens is unacceptable and should not be tolerated.

 Spiros Law, P.C. is working hard to protect citizens who have been affected by the Mahomet gas leak.
-We firmly believe that all people in Illinois have the right to expect that the water they drink is free from contamination from drilling and fracking.
+We firmly believe that all people in Illinois have the right to expect that the water they drink is free from contamination.
 If there is an issue, the state’s agencies should address the issue immediately and decisively.
-To learn more about this continuing story, visit our Mahomet Gas Leak page, or follow the coverage on the Chicago Tribune.
+To learn more about this continuing story, follow the coverage on the Chicago Tribune.
 If this natural gas leak contaminated your drinking water, call us at (217) 328-2828 immediately to discuss how we can help you.